ceneezer/Tet-craft/README.md

 In these Kleinverses, each new fact misunderstood creates a ner star.

 As I understand it, the edge of the observable universe is an event horizon, and we are being pulled towards it's center infinitly far away, in the future which never fully forms.
-"Spagetifying" though of course not really, merely "living" - only a shrinking - young-> old becomes biger->smaller, everything else shrinking along with us.
+"Spagetifying" though of course not really, merely "living" - only a shrinking - young-> old becomes biger->smaller, everything else shrinking along with us (including the rulers).
 Outside the event horizon, is hyperspacially linked to this center, that never quite forms - it only allows us to experience time and seperation.

 Best wishes to you all, I may soon explore once again. #opWorldPeace